Philipp-Sc/cosmos-rust-bot/packages/cosmos-rust-signal-bot/README.md

 ### Run cosmos-rust-signal-bot

-* If you already started the cosmos-rust-bot then you can use the terra-rust-signal-bot.
+* If you already started the cosmos-rust-bot then you can use the cosmos-rust-signal-bot.

 * `cd ./packages/cosmos-rust-signal-bot`